 I understand that to enable delivery my contact details may be passed to the supplying library.

 Obtaining items for commercial research

-If you cannot sign the copyright declaration it is necessary to charge you the full copyright fee in addition to the normal charges.
+If you cannot sign the copyright declaration it is necessary to charge you the full copyright fee.
 Please contact inter-library loans if you are unable to sign the copyright declaration.